 As the spring weather gets warmer, the microbes/bacteria throughout the environment increase in activity and volume.
 When the cooling tower is put on-line, it begins to pull in large amounts of air from the surrounding environment.
 So immediately, it is imperative to monitor microbiological activity.

-- Dip Slides – use a certain type of agar applied to a two-sided slide or paddle inside a vial attached to a cap.
+- Dipslides – Used to monitor microbial presence in industrial and process aqueous fluids, including cooling towers.
+The test can be performed on-site, but requires an incubation period between 77°F to 95°F (25°C to 35°C) for 24-28 hours.
+Results are expressed in Colony Forming Units (cfu)/mL.
+The results of these tests can assist in the correct usage of biocides in industrial processes.
+Dipslides contain agar applied to a two-sided slide or paddle inside a vial attached to a cap.
 One side usually measures bacteria and the other fungi, yeast or mold.
 The cap is twisted off and the media dipped into a water sample.
-After incubation between 25-30oC, results in Colony Forming Units (cfu)/mL usually take 24-48 hours.

-- Test strips –flexible plastic strips to which nutrient-containing filter paper is attached.
+- Test Strips – Flexible plastic strips to which nutrient-containing filter paper is attached.
 The test strip is dipped into a water sample and placed into a pouch.
-After incubation between 25-30oC, results in cfu/mL usually take 24-48 hours.

 In addition to measuring MB counts, the oxidizing and non-oxidizing biocide additions and residuals are monitored.
 Note when biocide additions are made and samples taken for analysis.